camusdb/camusdb.github.io/docs/query-planning.md

 A hash join materializes the side that the estimate calls smaller, into a hash table in memory.
 It streams the other side as the probes.

+In a cluster with [distributed queries](/docs/distributed-queries) enabled, a hash join can broadcast a small build side to the leaders of the probe table's ranges.
+That keeps the larger probe scan near the data while preserving the same result as a local probe.

 The build side can exceed the configured limit of a hash join.
 CamusDB can then use [spill to disk](/docs/spill-to-disk).
 It divides the join, and it keeps the